EmmasBox/blackwall-protocol-docs/settings/user_config.md

 ## Location of the toml file

 In the .config folder in your user folder you will have to create a folder called "blackwall", if the .config folder does not already exist create it.
+In your newly created folder put the user_config.toml file.

 Example path: